 - Family structure.
 Think of “family pack” products in the supermarket.
 It’s best to tailor such products to families with three and more members.
 With the data about family structure at hand, you can quickly identify the target audience for such products.

-This type of segmentation is based on users’ shopping habits and the way they interact with your brand.
+Behavioral segmentation is based on users’ shopping habits and the way they interact with your brand.
 Let’s review the most common ways to segment users by behavior:

 - Purchasing behavior.
 Look for any obstacles that keep users from making a decision.
 People hesitate to purchase for three reasons: they are waiting for the best offer, they are looking for social proof, or some of them are “just looking around” and are not in a hurry.
 Use shopping holidays to convert the first type, collect feedback from happy customers for the second type, and don’t spend much time and effort on the third type since they aren’t likely to buy anything.